jakebrabham/Red-Team-vs.-Blue-Team-Project/README.md

 In this project, I applied knowledge of the following skills and tools:

-Penetration testing with Kali Linux.
+- Penetration testing with Kali Linux.

-Log and incident analysis with Kibana.
+- Log and incident analysis with Kibana.

-System hardening and configuration.
+- System hardening and configuration.

-Reporting, documentation, and communication.
+- Reporting, documentation, and communication.

 Lab Environment

 In this unit, I used the Red vs Blue lab environment located in Windows Azure Lab Services.
-Opened the Hyper-V Manager to access the nested machines:
+Used the Hyper-V Manager to access the nested machines:

-ELK machine credentials: The same ELK setup that you created in Project 1.
+ELK machine credentials: The same ELK setup that I created in Project 1.
 It holds the Kibana dashboards.
-Username:
+- Username:
-Password:
+- Password:
-IP Address: 192.168.1.100
+- IP Address: 192.168.1.100

-Kali: A standard Kali Linux machine for use in the penetration test on Day 1.
+Kali: A standard Kali Linux machine I used in the penetration test on Day 1.
-Username:
+- Username:
-Password:
+- Password:
-IP Address: 192.168.1.90
+- IP Address: 192.168.1.90

 Capstone: Filebeat and Metricbeat are installed and will forward logs to the ELK machine.
-IP Address: 192.168.1.105
+- IP Address: 192.168.1.105
 Please note that this VM is in the network solely for the purpose of testing alerts.